 In today’s lesson, we will prove that the diagonal of a kite which forms the axis of symmetry (connecting the two corners formed by the equal sides) bisects the other diagonal.

-A deltoid has two diagonals: One connects the two corners formed by the sides that are equal, and the other connects the two corners formed by the two unequal sides.
+As you probably know, a deltoid has two diagonals.
+One connects the two corners formed by the sides that are equal.
+And the other diagonal connects the two corners formed by the two unequal sides.